vmware-archive/salt-pack/README.md

 # Vagrant

-Vagrant support has been added for centos6/7 Ubuntu 14.04/16.04 and Debian 8 (Jessie)
+Vagrant support has been added for testing the prerequisites for centos6/7 Ubuntu 14.04/16.04 and Debian 8 (Jessie)

-To set up the prereqs, run:
+To set up the prerequisites, run:

 ```bash
 salt jessie state.sls setup.debian.debian8